 application of virtual aids to navigation

 There are numerous potential applications of virtual aids to navigation.
-They can be used not only to mark specific locations such as beacons or buoys do, but also to mark lines, areas and other forms.
+They can be used not only to mark specific locations such as beacons or buoys, but also to mark lines, areas and other forms.
 They are not intended to replace physical aids to navigation.
 However, they may be used to complement or supplement existing marks to improve the safety of navigation.

 Virtual AtoN are particularly useful in time-critical situations and in marking/delineating dynamic areas where navigational conditions change frequently or in applications where the use of physical aids is not practical or possible.
 For example, it may be appropriate to create a virtual AtoN to mark hazards to navigation on a temporary basis (see IALA Recommendation O-133 Emergency Wreck Marking), until a more permanent AtoN can be established.
 Alternatively, virtual aids to navigation may be established to mark areas where navigation conditions (for example; channel boundaries, overhead clearance, ice, water levels) change frequently and would require dynamic marking.

+Concerning the permanent use of virtual AIS-Aton, the discussion of the 58th session of IMO NAV Sub-Committee (2012) concluded that the permanent usage is not recommended.
+However if an authoritiy intends to use AIS-AtoN for permanently marking where the risk required, The authority should conduct at least the following procedures:

+Comprehensive risk assessment of that area,

+Study of the possibilities on establishing a physical AtoN,

+Investigation of the traffic in such area,

+Equipments carried on the vessels navigating in the area,

+Consultation with users and consensus from the users.

 The use of Virtual AtoN should be overseen by the appropriate authority.
 Notifications to mariners of the presence of Virtual AtoN, integrity monitoring and verification of the effectiveness of the virtual aid are essential elements of such oversight.

 Temporary

-Virtual AtoN are used primarily where there is a time critical consideration.
-They may also be used in places where permanent physical aids to navigation cannot be sited.
-They should be reflected in Maritime Safety Information (MSI) or, if appropriate, be shown on the relevant nautical chart in due course.
+Temporary virtual AtoN are used primarily where there is a time critical consideration.
+It is generally considered that if the temporary use of virtual AtoN become more than 6months (According to the IHO, if any temporary change continues to more than 6 months, it should be charted accordingly.), it will be treated as permanent.
+For example, marking of a Navigational Restricted Areas, marking of Aids to Navigation that are malfunctioning or off position are usage of temporary virtual AtoN.
+The specific usage is referred at the Annex 1 of IALA Guideline 1081

 Permanent

-Virtual AtoN are not intended to replace physical aids to navigation.
+Permanent virtual AtoN are not intended to replace physical aids to navigation except in specific cases after a risk assessment shows it to be appropriate and after approval of a national competent authority.
+For example, permanent virtual AtoN can be effectively utilized where it is very difficult to place or to maintain a physical AtoN due to sea state, winds or other environmental conditions.
+The specific usage is referred at the Annex 1 of IALA Guideline 1081.

 Risks, Limitations and Benefits

 Risks

-A Virtual AtoN will not be visible on the displays of many ships and, if visible, the symbols may differ from one display to another.
+In the short to medium term, a Virtual AtoN will not be visible on the displays of many ships and, if visible, the symbols may differ from one display to another.
 The consequences may be confusion, lack of information for the user and the undermining confidence in ECDIS, the chart and other systems.
 It is likely to take at least a decade to harmonise the provision of Virtual AtoN as a result of the ’grand-fathering‘ clauses in the carriage requirement program for ECDIS and the likely schedule for the adoption of IBS & e-Navigation.

-Radar will only display Virtual AtoN as an overlay of a diamond with a V inside if they are compliant with IEC 62388.
-This test specification came into force in 2008.
-At the current rate of fitting new equipment, 10-15 years appears to be a realistic timescale for the majority of ships to benefit from the provision of display of Virtual AtoN.

-Navigational displays compliant with IEC 62288, which came into force in 2008 will show Virtual AtoN as an overlay of a diamond with a V inside.
+Radar that complies with the IMO Resolution MSC.191(79) will only display AIS AtoN symbol approved by IMO SN/Circ.243, a diamond with crosshair centred.